grafana/mimir/docs/sources/operators-guide/configure/configure-helm-ha-deduplication-consul/index.md

 weight: 70
 ---

-# Configuring Grafana Mimir Helm Chart for high-availability deduplication with Consul
+# Configuring Grafana Mimir-Distributed Helm Chart for high-availability deduplication with Consul

 Grafana Mimir can deduplicate data from a high-availability (HA) Prometheus setup.
 You can configure the deduplication by using the Grafana Mimir helm chart deployment that uses external Consul.
 For more information, see [Configure high availability]({{< relref "../configuring-high-availability-deduplication.md" >}}).